 Meet the Team

-NP, Nurse Practitioner in UP, Fircrest, Tacoma.
+Nurse Practitioner in Tacoma, Fircrest, UP.
 Psychiatric Mental Health Nurse Practitioner.
 Mental health services.
 Medication management.
 Psychiatric evaluation.
 Treatment for anxiety, depression.
 Holistic care.

 Asurupi (Asu) Gurung, ARNP